Ian Happ Player Props: Cubs vs. Reds

 - The Reds pitching staff was eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- Overton takes the mound for his first start of the season for the Reds.
+- Cessa will make his first start of the season for the Reds.

-- The 29-year-old righty came out of the bullpen and threw 5 1/3 scoreless innings when he last appeared Friday, Sept.
-30 against the Chicago Cubs.
+- The 30-year-old right-hander started and threw five innings when he last appeared on Tuesday, Oct.
+4 against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.